top of page

 In 2020 Adya was accepted by the Lucerne Festival Academy under the artistic direction of Wolfgang Rihm, taking part in the Lucerne Festival Contemporary Orchestra in 2021.
 This gave her the opportunity to play in concert halls such as the Berliner Philharmonie and the KKL Luzern with works by I. Xenakis, R. Saunders or M. Illés among others.

-Adya Khanna-Fontenla completed her Bachelor of Music studies in cello at the Conservatorio Superior de Música de Aragón under Prof. Fernando Arias (cello) and Cuarteto Quiroga (chamber music).
+Adya Khanna Fontenla completed her Bachelor of Music studies in cello at the Conservatorio Superior de Música de Aragón under Prof. Fernando Arias (cello) and Cuarteto Quiroga (chamber music).
 This was followed by a Master of Music Violoncello-Solo in the class of Hans-Christian Schweiker and a Master of Music Interpretation Neue Musik in the class of David Smeyers.
 Both Masters were done at the Hochschule für Musik und Tanz Köln with the highest marks.
-At the moment she is receiving further tuition by cellist Gabriel Schwabe.
+She has been also given further tuition by cellist Gabriel Schwabe.

 Adya is interented in the arts, as well as in literature and philosophy, which inspired her to take a university degree in the History of Art at the University of Santiago de Compostela, for which she received two excellency awards.